The 420 Canna Fest NJ cannabis market of legacy operators was held at the Hilton Garden Inn in the Raritan Center in Edison this past Saturday.

-Security guards frisked people entering the very warm hall, where other guards carefully watched the crowd and successfully ensured a tranquil market.
-It was $30 for those 21 and over to enter.
+Security guards frisked people entering the very warm and toasty hall.
+Other guards also carefully watched the crowd and successfully ensured a tranquil market.
+It was $30 for those 21 and over to enter and browse the merchandise.

-They were many products from California and other states.
-Many creative brands and logos were displayed.
+Additionally, there were also many products from California and other states.
+Many creative brands and logos were displayed throughout the event.

-There were many small business people for whom the cost and red tape of winning a New Jersey adult-use cannabis license likely makes it out of reach.
-It was a stark contrast from the white male-dominated and moneyed legal market, with many minority and women vendors enjoying robust sales.
+There were also many small business people for whom the cost and red tape of winning a New Jersey adult-use cannabis license made it out of reach.
+It was a stark contrast from the White male-dominated and moneyed legal NJ cannabis market.
+Many minority and women vendors were enjoying robust sales.

-More than one legacy operator had little interest in jumping through the hurdles to enter the legal market.
+More than one legacy operator had little interest in jumping through the hurdles to enter the legal NJ cannabis market.

-Governor Phil Murphy recently endorsed a campaign against such legacy operators.
-However, it seems to have been a merely rhetorical endorsement since no threats were made, and state police do not seem to have been the ones perusing the legacy operators who have been caught.
+Governor Phil Murphy recently also endorsed a campaign against such legacy operators.
+However, it seems to have been a merely rhetorical endorsement.
+Neither Murphy nor any other authority figure made any more threats.
+State police do not seem to have been the ones perusing the legacy operators who have been caught.

-NJ Smokers Club promoter John, a connected operator, said that a Bring Your Own (BYO) event was deemed permissible by those in charge as long as licensed dispensaries were not selling their products.
+NJ Smokers Club promoter John, also a connected operator, said a Bring Your Own (BYO) event was deemed permissible by those in charge.
+The only stipulation was that licensed dispensaries could not sell their products.

-The cannabis was officially supposed to be hemp-derived Delta 9 THC.
-John noted the likely limited nature of this loophole since states with large, established adult-use cannabis markets have started passing laws regulating it.
+The cannabis on-site and for sale was officially supposed to be traditional, hemp-derived Delta 9 THC.
+John noted the likely limited nature of this loophole.
+States with large, established adult-use cannabis markets have started passing laws regulating it.